Borland: The 1990s: Rise and change

 A change in market conditions also contributed to Borland's fall from prominence.
 In the 1980s, companies had few people who understood the growing personal computer phenomenon and so most technical people were given free rein to purchase whatever software they thought they needed.
 Borland had done an excellent job marketing to those with a highly technical bent.
 By the mid-1990s, however, companies were beginning to ask what the return was on the investment they had made in this loosely controlled PC software buying spree.
 Company executives were starting to ask questions that were hard for technically minded staff to answer, and so corporate standards began to be created.
 This required new kinds of marketing and support materials from software vendors, but Borland remained focused on the technical side of its products.

 In 1993 Borland explored ties with WordPerfect as a possible way to form a suite of programs to rival Microsoft's nascent integration strategy.
 WordPerfect itself was struggling with a late and troubled transition to Windows.
 The eventual joint company effort, named Borland Office for Windows (a combination of the WordPerfect word processor, Quattro Pro spreadsheet, and Paradox database) was introduced at the 1993 Comdex computer show.
 Borland Office never made significant inroads against Microsoft Office.
 WordPerfect was then bought by Novell.
-In October 1994, Borland sold Quattro Pro and rights to sell up to million copies of Paradox to Novell for $140 million in cash, repositioning the company on its core software development tools and the Interbase database engine and shifting toward client-server scenarios in corporate applications.
+In October 1994, Borland sold Quattro Pro and rights to sell up to a million copies of Paradox to Novell for $140 million in cash, repositioning the company on its core software development tools and the Interbase database engine and shifting toward client-server scenarios in corporate applications.
 This later proved a good foundation for the shift to web development tools.

 Philippe Kahn and the Borland board disagreed on how to focus the company, and Kahn resigned as chairman, CEO and president, after 12 years, in January 1995.
 Kahn remained on the board until November 7, 1996.
 Borland named Gary Wetsel as CEO, but he resigned in July 1996.
-William F. Miller was interim CEO until September of that year, when Whitney G. Lynn became interim president and CEO (along with other executive changes), followed by a succession of CEOs including Dale Fuller and Tod Nielsen.
+William F. Miller was interim CEO until September of that year, when Whitney G. Lynn (the current chairman at mergers & acquisitions company XRP Healthcare) became interim president and CEO (along with other executive changes), followed by a succession of CEOs including Dale Fuller and Tod Nielsen.

 The Delphi 1 rapid application development (RAD) environment was launched in 1995, under the leadership of Anders Hejlsberg.